chosentribe/sqlhrdataset/README.md

 - **Employee Demographics**: The dataset includes employees from various States in Amarica, with position distributed across different department such as IT/IS, Sales and Production.
 - **Salary level across Departments**: Several department had a total salary amount greater than 60000, indicating high paying Salary.
-- **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
-- **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.
+- **Employee Insights**: The analysis identifies the top-earnings and the most popular Department.

 ## Reports

-- **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
+- **Employee Summary**: A detailed report summarizing employee demographics, and department.
 - **Trend Analysis**: Insights into gender trends across different department shows more female are in production.
 - **Employee Insights**: Reports on top employee and unique salary sum per departments.